b1tcr4sh/b1tcr4sh/README.md

 - Git
 - Linux Bash

 I don't commit too often, but do about as much as I have time for.
-[Here are some of my projects.](https://github.com/vividuwu?tab=repositories)  I also do a variety of other things, like making VRChat content, playing Trombone, and watching way too much Youtube.
+I also do a variety of other things, like making VRChat content, playing Trombone, and watching way too much Youtube.

-###Some of the technologies that I have plans for or would like to learn in the future:
+### Some of the technologies that I have plans for or would like to learn in the future:
 - Java
 - C++
 - Minecraft Forge